mkopischkie/mkopischkie.github.io/_pages/conclusion.md

 classes: wide
 ---

 The research I've provided implies that there is a strong relationship between the gut microbiome and neurological disorders.
 I mainly modeled neurodegenerative, psychological, and a combination of those disorders.
-The reason for these datasets is because I intent to create a model capable of distinguishing between multiple disorders, not just between a healthy control and a disorder.
+The reason for these datasets is because I intend to create a model capable of distinguishing between multiple disorders, not just between a healthy control and a disorder.
 However, clustering and using PCA between a healthy control and a single neurological disorder indicated that the data would split very well.

 | Clustering | Boxplot |
 | ---------- | ------- |